Seljuk Empire: Capital cities

-Seljuks exercised full control over Islamic Central Asia and the Middle East between 1040 and 1157.
-For most of its history, the empire was split into western and eastern half and did not have a single capital or political center.
+The Seljuks exercised full control over Islamic Central Asia and the Middle East between 1040 and 1157.
+For most of its history, the empire was split into a western and eastern half and did not have a single capital or political center.
 In the east, the chief seat of Seljuk rule was Marv in present-day Turkmenistan.
-In the west, various cities, where the Seljuk rulers lived periodically, served as capitals: Rayy, Isfahan, Baghdad, and later Hamadan.
+In the west, various cities, where the Seljuk rulers lived periodically, served as capitals: Rayy, Isfahan, Baghdad, and, later, Hamadan.
 These western lands were known as the Sultanate of Iraq.
-Since 1118, the Seljuk rulers of Iraq recognized the suzerainty of the great Seljuk sultan Sanjar, who mostly ruled from Marv, and was known by the title of al-sultān al-a'zam, "the Greatest Sultan".
-The Seljuk rulers of Iraq were often mentioned as the "Lesser Seljuks".
+After 1118, the Seljuk rulers of Iraq recognized the suzerainty of the Seljuk sultan Sanjar, who mostly ruled from Marv, and was known by the title of al-sultān al-a'zam, 'the Greatest Sultan'.
+The Seljuk rulers of Iraq were often mentioned as the 'Lesser Seljuks'.

 Culture and language

-Much of the ideological character of the Seljuq Empire was derived from the earlier Samanid and Ghaznavid kingdoms, which had in turn emerged from the Perso-Islamic imperial system of the Abbasid caliphate.
+Much of the ideological character of the Seljuk Empire was derived from the earlier Samanid and Ghaznavid kingdoms, which had in turn emerged from the Perso-Islamic imperial system of the Abbasid caliphate.
 This Perso-Islamic tradition was based on pre-Islamic Iranian ideas of kingship molded into an Islamic framework.
 Little of the public symbolism used by the Seljuks was Turkic, namely the tughra.
 The populace of the Seljuk Empire would have considered this Perso-Islamic tradition more significant than that of steppe customs.

 Highly Persianized in culture and language, the Seljuks also played an important role in the development of the Turko-Persian tradition, even exporting Persian culture to Anatolia.
-Under the Seljuks, Persian was also used for books lecturing about politics in the Mirrors for princes genre, such as the prominent Siyasatnama (Book of Politics) composed by Nizam al-Mulk.
-During this period, these type of books consciously made use of Islamic and Iranian traditions, such as an ideal government based on the Islamic prophet Muhammad and his successors, or the Sasanian King of Kings Khosrow I (r.
+Under the Seljuks, Persian was also used for books lecturing about politics in the mirrors for princes genre, such as the prominent Siyasatnama (Book of Politics) composed by Nizam al-Mulk.
+During this period, these types of books consciously made use of Islamic and Iranian traditions, such as an ideal government based on the Islamic prophet Muhammad and his successors, or the Sasanian King of Kings Khosrow I (r.
 531–579).